Easy Chocolate Covered Bananas 6 Ways

 Chocolate Covered Bananas are the easiest snacks ever!
-Crispy and chocolatey on the inside, creamy and sweet on the inside with just a few ingredients: banana, chocolate and coconut oil; plus whatever toppings you like such as crushed M&Ms, fruity pebble cereal, cinnamon toast crunch and colored sprinkles.
+Crispy and chocolatey on the inside, creamy and sweet on the inside with just a few ingredients: banana, chocolate and coconut oil; plus toppings such as crushed M&Ms, fruity pebbles cereal and colored sprinkles.
 These Chocolate Bananas are beautiful and irresistibly delicious!
 Plus video tutorial!

 A healthy summer snack made from 3 simple ingredients plus toppings, this Chocolate Covered Frozen Bananas recipe is so easy that even kids can make.
 The thin chocolate shell is crispy and the frozen banana inside has a creamy ice cream texture.